 ACCS' Assessment Policy and Procedures are detailed in the Policy and Procedures Manual.
-Please ensure that you read and understand this critical element of the AQTF.
+Please ensure 24 | P a g e that you read and understand this critical element of the AQTF.

 An holistic approach will be taken in respect of assessment.
 Holistic assessment focuses on the assessment of whole work activities rather than specific tasks or components of a work activity.
 In conducting an holistic assessment the assessor develops an image or picture of how a competent worker would perform the activity in the workplace.